callmeyaz/mutation-tracker/README.md

 //		address: false
 //	}

-// set name.firstname property as mutated by setting a boolean flag to true. tracker.setMutatedByAttributeName(true, "name.firstname");
+// set `name.firstname` property as mutated by setting a boolean descriptor as true. tracker.setMutatedByAttributeName(true, "name.firstname");

-// The updated state within mutation-tracker will then be:
+// The updated state within mutation-tracker will now be:
 //	var user = {
 //		name: {
 //			firstname: true,